Buying Tickets to Exeter Central

 Dining photo at foot of page: © Tony Cobley

 Exeter has several stations.
 Exeter Central in the city centre is the most convenient for direct journeys on the Riviera Line to Torquay and Paignton, on the Avocet Line to Exmouth, and on the Tarka Line to Barnstaple.
+Some (but not all) trains on the Dartmoor Line to Okehampton begin/end at Exeter Central.
 Exeter St David’s is the mainline station, for trains into Cornwall or around the country.
 You can hire a car outside both stations with Co-Cars.

 Exeter Central is conveniently located in the heart of the city.